Warning! Entering a forbidden Dungeon of A Class level! Once entered, the enemy will know of your presence! Warning!

 “When I find you, I’m going to throttle you!”

-“This damnable status ailments!”
-Jorge smacked himself against the wall, while he was walking around unable to do anything correctly.
+“This damnable status ailment!”
+Jorge smacked himself against the wall while walking around, unable to do anything correctly.

 “Noooooo!”
 Some of the players screamed in hysteria.